 City of Austin permits allow the venues (usually a restaurant or bar) to provide amplified music outdoors within certain decibel and time limits on designated days of the week.
 If the venue violates the terms of the permit, the permit may not be renewed.

-Current ZNA Zoning Committee Members: Bill Neale (chair), Gary Hamilton (vice-chair), Lorraine Atherton, Dave Piper, Bruce Wiland
+Current ZNA Zoning Committee Members: Bill Neale (Chair), Gary Hamilton, Lorraine Atherton, Dave Piper, Bruce Wiland

 Mobility and Transportation